 Dismantling the Legacy of Jamestown to Build Healthy Communities

 An internist and epidemiologist with degrees in public health and public administration from Yale and Harvard, Jewel Mullen, M.D., MPH, is the associate dean for health equity at the Dell Medical School and former principal deputy assistant secretary for health in the U.S. Department of Health and Human Services.
 Her colleague, Lourdes Rodriguez, directs Dell Medical School’s Community-Driven Initiatives program supporting local residents in their efforts to improve the health of their communities and neighborhoods.
-Together, they’ll examine the long history of inequality in the United States, its direct impact on health, and how remembering the story of colonialism and slavery that began at Jamestown serve as a starting point for building a platform of equality.
+Together, they’ll examine the long history of inequality in the United States, its direct impact on health, and how remembering the story of colonialism and slavery that began at Jamestown can serve as a starting point for building a platform of equality.

 Liberated Discussions for Health Equity